polkafoundry/polkadocs/docs/developer/README.md

 The `;` package's `validate` function will throw if it encounters errors, so we don't need to throw manually.
 It will return the sanitized value on success.

 ::: tip
-The magic `;` module is an alias to the `@iceteachain/utils/utils` package.
+The magic `;` module is an alias to the `@PolkaFoundrychain/utils/utils` package.
 It also exports some other handy functions.

 - `revert`: stop processing and undo all state changes. `revert(message)` is equivalent to `throw new Error(message)`
 - `expect`: revert the transaction if the specified condition is not met.
 It is similar to Solidity's `require` function.
-- `toMicroUnit`/`toStandardUnit`: convert a currency back and forth between the standard unit (which is user-friendly) and micro unit (which is used internally by Icetea to store balance, fees, etc.)
+- `toMicroUnit`/`toStandardUnit`: convert a currency back and forth between the standard unit (which is user-friendly) and micro unit (which is used internally by PolkaFoundry to store balance, fees, etc.)

 > 1 standard unit = 10<sup>6</sup> micro unit
 :::